fadado/awesome-turing-tumble/README.md

 ## Contribute

 Please contribute!
-Open an issue or a PR and we’ll discuss it or merge it.
-If you’re opening a PR, please ensure all formatting is ok (if you’re in a hurry just open an issue).
+Open an issue or a pull request and we’ll discuss it or merge it.
+If you’re opening a pull request, please ensure all formatting is ok (if you’re in a hurry just open an issue).